LordFreezer/MapsFX-A-Solution-To-Wheelchair-Navigation/README.md

 <p style='margin-top:12.0pt;margin-right:0in;margin-bottom:12.0pt;margin-left:
 0in'><span style='font-size:11.0pt;font-family:"Arial",sans-serif;color:black'>For
-a uniform coding style, we are using Google’s Style so that there is uniformity from Google’s HTML skeleton code to Java.
+a uniform coding style, we are using GoogleÂ’s Style so that there is uniformity from GoogleÂ’s HTML skeleton code to Java.
 Please refer to the documentation below:</span><span style='font-family:"Arial",sans-serif;color:black'><o:p></o:p></span></p>

 <p style='margin-top:12.0pt;margin-right:0in;margin-bottom:12.0pt;margin-left: